 the current major mode, and runs it over the current buffer.
 When the checker

-has finished Flycheck whether it asks for a next syntax checker to run, and if
+has finished, Flycheck looks for the next syntax checker to run, and if there is

-so, runs the next syntax checker, and so on, until there is no more syntax
+one, Flycheck runs the next syntax checker, and so on, until there is no more

-checker for the current buffer.
-This process repeats whenever Flycheck needs to
+syntax checker for the current buffer.
+This process repeats whenever Flycheck